akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 If running on Java 21 or later, it is possible to use virtual threads for a blocking dispatcher, configure the executor of the dispatcher to be `virtual-thread-executor`.

-The virtual thread executor will run every task in a virtual thread, which can let go of the OS-level thread when it is waiting for a blocking operation, much like how an async task allows threads to be handed back to a thread pool, until some task completes.
+The virtual thread executor will run every task in a virtual thread, which can detach from of the OS-level thread when it is waiting for a blocking operation, much like how an async task allows threads to be handed back to a thread pool, until some task completes.